 How to use VLOOKUP in Microsoft Excel

-One of the most useful, but daunting, spreadsheet skills for business must be how to use VLOOKUP in Microsoft Excel.
-It’s nature, in simplifying the search data in Excel, has become a mainstay for many spreadsheet users.
+One of the handiest but most daunting spreadsheet skills for business must be VLOOKUP in Microsoft Excel.
+By simplifying the search data in Excel, it has become a mainstay for many spreadsheet users.

 For anyone new to the VLOOKUP feature, it may seem overly technical and foreign.
-However, in just a few minutes time, anyone can get the hang of it.
-Once you do get it, you will likely experience that eureka moment so many people have experienced over the years since this game changing function arrived on the scene.
+However, in just a few minutes, anyone can get the hang of this game-changing function.

-What exactly is a VLOOKUP?
 VLOOKUP is a built-in function in Excel and the name stands for “vertical lookup”.
-You may be thinking, “what is a ‘vertical lookup’?”.

-It is called a “vertical lookup” because the formula takes a value and searches your data vertically down a specific column to find a possible match for your lookup value.
-When it finds that value, it stops and looks for a value on the same row in a column some number to the right that you specify.
+It is named “vertical lookup” because the formula takes a value and searches for it vertically down a specific column.
+When it finds that value, it stops and looks for a value on the same row in a column to the right that you specify.

 VLOOK UP SYNTAX

-Let’s look at the syntax and then jump into some examples to see VLOOKUP in action.
-Then you will get a better grasp on what it actually does.
+Let’s look at the syntax and then jump into some examples of VLOOKUP in action.

 ‘=VLOOKUP(lookup_value, table_array, col_index_num, [range_lookup])’

 VLOOKUP has four total arguments.
-Three are required while the last is optional.
-Let us break each of them down and explain.
+Three are required, while the last is optional.

 ‘lookup_value’ – This is the value you want VLOOKUP to search for in the ‘table_array’.
 It is a required argument and if this value is not found in the ‘table_array’ it returns the ‘#N/A’ error.